MontpellierRessourcesImagerie/microglia-analyzer/docs/mga_user_guide.rst

 - Click the classify button.
 - The model has to be downloaded from the internet the first time you use it.
-- By the end of the process, the possible classes will show up below the :code:`Classify` button, with their assoiated color.
+- By the end of the process, the possible classes will show up below the :code:`Classify` button, with their associated color.
 - Some elements are classified as "Garbage" (aggregated objects, out-of-focus, filaments from other slices, ...) so you can use the :code:`Show garbage` checkbox to hide them.
-- At this point, you must have each microglia surounded by a colored box, representing its class.
+- At this point, you must have each microglia surrounded by a colored box, representing its class.

 e.
 Extract measures + batch (Measures)
 --------------------------------------------